-The 'free service contract' (freier Dienstvertrag) is not defined by a law; it can be classified as hybrid between a contract for services and an employment contract.
-In contrast to an employee, here the services are rendered in a personally independent way.
-Free service contractors are obliged to diligently perform their work but they do not bear the risk of successful performance.
+The 'free service contract' (freier Dienstvertrag) is not defined by law; it can be classified as a hybrid of a contract for services and an employment contract.
+In contrast to employment, here the services are rendered independently and personally .
+Free service contractors are obliged to conscientiously perform the work but are not at risk for successful performance.
 In particular, free service contractors are

-- independent regarding their working time, place of work and behaviour at work;
+- independent regarding their working time, place and behaviour;

 - The employer has no supervisory authority;